MattTokunaga/recipe-analysis/README.md

 |      194.8 |          20 |       6 |       32 |        22 |              36 |               3 |
 |      194.8 |          20 |       6 |       32 |        22 |              36 |               3 |

+##
+Exploratory Data Analysis
+One variable I decided to look at was the number of ingredients in each recipe.
+I was interested in the distribution of the number of ingredients, and decided to make a plot.
+<iframe
+  src="assets/ingredient_amounts.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Assessment of Missingness